gigawhitlocks/emacs-configs/README.md

 ```

-<a id="orgbc5e309"></a>
+<a id="org07a5a7a"></a>

 ## Language Configuration

-<a id="orge0ce8d9"></a>
+<a id="org59c51be"></a>

 ### Language Server Protocol

 LSP provides a generic interface for text editors to talk to various language servers on the backend.
-A few languages utilize LSP so it gets configured first.
+A few languages utilize LSP so it gets configured before the language-specific section.

 ```emacs-lisp
 (use-package lsp-mode